The University of Massachusetts Amherst

 Paul M. Collins, Jr.

 Dr. Rowen's research focuses on the use of law to redress mass atrocity and aid vulnerable groups.
 She is the founding director of UMass' Center for Justice, Law, and Societies, www.umasscjls.org and a research affiliate with the UMass Center of Excellence for Specialty Courts.
-Dr. Rowen's current projects examine the citizen-state relations...Read more
+Dr. Rowen's current projects examine relationships between immigration...Read more

 My subfield of specialization is comparative politics and my methodological areas of expertise are interviewing, working with concepts, and interpretivism.
 Substantively, I study the meaning of democracy, the practice of voting, and the administration of elections.
 Read more